-Meet your licensed Athletic Trainer
+Meet your licensed Athletic Trainers

 Michelle Kelly, MS, LAT, ATC has served as Somerville’s Head Athletic Trainer for the past 15 years.
 She is the health care provider for all our sports teams, providing injury prevention, evaluation and treatment, concussion management, sideline medical coverage, and all things related to the health and well-being of our student-athletes.
 Michelle is also the District Concussion Coordinator.
 She created and implemented concussion protocols and education for all K-12 students.
 Michelle serves on the MIAA sports medicine committee and the DPH concussion advisory board.

 Gabrielle Vieira, MS, LAT, ATC is a 2016 SHS Alum.
 After graduating SHS she continued her education at Merrimack College where she obtained a degree in Exercise Science and Athletic Training.
 The diversity and pride of Somerville brought her back full time in 2022, becoming the Assistant Athletic Trainer.
 Working within sports and providing health care to student athletes has always been her dream.
 Once a Highlander, always a Highlander!

 Student-athlete safety is a top priority for Highlander Athletics.
 Athletic trainers have a specialized scope of practice that includes injury prevention, emergency care, clinical diagnosis, therapeutic intervention, and rehabilitation of injuries and medical conditions.